zeeshan-shah/pp3/README.md

 Add Record -> Add Employee's Job Position:

+During testing, I evaluated the job position validation implemented in the HRIS application.
+I entered the word "random" as the job position, which triggered an invalid input message.
+Additionally, the application provided me with a predefined list of valid job positions, including "manager," "developer," "analyst," and "designer."
+This validation ensures that only the specified job positions are accepted, maintaining consistency and accuracy in recording employee data.
+By restricting the choices to a predefined list, the HRIS application enhances data integrity and standardization within the system.

 ![Job Position Input Validation Img:1](./documentation/images/code_run_15.png)

 Add Record -> Add Employee's Department:

+During the testing phase, I conducted a similar evaluation on the department validation feature implemented in the HRIS application.
+In this test, I inputted the word "random" as the department, which resulted in an invalid input error message.
+The application displayed a predefined list of valid departments, including "sales," "marketing," "finance," and "hr," prompting the user to select from these options.
+By enforcing the selection of valid departments from a predefined list, the HRIS application ensures consistency and accuracy in recording employee information.
+This validation mechanism promotes standardized data entry and enhances data integrity within the system, facilitating efficient department-wise data management.

 ![Department Input Validation Img:1](./documentation/images/code_run_16.png)
 ![Department Input Validation Img:2](./documentation/images/code_run_17.png)